 We can help!

 Almost everything we do in a voice lesson can be facilitated with play-based activities and games.
+And if you think this is a distraction from a productive lesson - not so!
 Students will retain far more information each week if they are having fun.
 Working on diction?
 Try tongue twisters.
 They are hilarious - even for teens and adults.
 Making a student laugh will free up that breathing and make them sing more confidently.
 Warm-ups can be fun and exploratory, and your kiddos can warm up their minds, bodies, and voices with play-based activities.

 Try our new free download "SONGBIRD WARM-UP GAME"

 My darkest, moodiest, every-thing-is-bad-and-I-hate-my-voice teen student has a weakness.
 She loves stickers.
 They are colorful and funny, and you would be surprised what your students will do for a sticker or two or ten.
 (My teens love the emoji stickers.
 Poop emojis are highly coveted.)
 Search Amazon.com for emoji stickers...jackpot!